VoronDesign/VoronUsers/printer_mods/richardjm/simple-hinge/README.md

 or
 - M3x40 either threaded or with optional heat set insert

-_Note: I've only printed an older version of the M3x50 variant_
+_Note: I've only printed an older version of the M3x50 variant, also I've only allowed 3.2mm for the m3 bolt otherwise the hinge has too much play_

 ![Closed](Images/Closed.jpg)